OliverISSE/Protease2.0/README.md

-# An Approach for Extended Swarm Formation Flight with Drones: ProteaseX
+# An Approach for Extended Swarm Formation Flight with Drones: Protease 2.0
 # Netlogo Demos
-This repository contains the Netlogo models used to evaluate the new concepts of ProteaseX.
+This repository contains the Netlogo models used to evaluate the new concepts of Protease 2.0.
 A more detailed description of the concepts can be found in the paper

-## ProteaseX-MultiInput
+## Protease 2.0-MultiInput
 This Netlogo model is designed for the evaluation of swarm execution with multiple reference points.

 ![](figures/gui-multi-input.png)